-The Alabama Dry Dock and Shipping Company (ADDSCO) was one of the many shipyards in the United States that once heavily used asbestos in products, equipment, and machinery.
-Based out of Mobile, Alabama, it was once one the largest marine production facilities in the nation.
+The Alabama Dry Dock and Shipping Company (ADDSCO) was one of the many shipyards in the U.S. that used asbestos in products, equipment, and machinery.
+Based out of Mobile, Alabama, it was also once one of the largest marine production facilities in the nation.

 Alabama Dry Dock and Shipping Company History

-ADDSCO became well-known for building 20 Liberty ships, as well as over 100 oil tankers, including the the Arickaree, the largest ship ever constructed along the U.S. Gulf Coast.
-Additionally, AADDSCO created more than 2,000 combat vessels prior to the end of World War II.
+ADDSCO became well-known for building 20 Liberty ships, as well as over 100 oil tankers, including the Arickaree, the largest ship ever constructed along the U.S. Gulf Coast.
+ADDSCO also created over 2,000 combat vessels prior to the end of World War II.